PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 ### Create Result

 There are two methods to create a result for the activity.
-One to define a failed activity and one to define a result depending to a given number which represent a result from the result enum of the activity.
+One to define a failed activity and one to define a result depending on a given number which encodes a result from the result enum of the activity.
+A more detailed discussion of activity results can be found [later on in this article](Activities.md#activity-results).

 ## Activity Parameters

-Is there some information which are necessary to handle the activity like a adapter number for an electrical test or something like that?
-Then it is necessary to define a paramater class for the activity and derive from the `Activity<TParam>` class like in the following example:
+Is there some information which is necessary to handle the activity like an adapter number for an electrical test or something like that?
+Then it is necessary to define a paramater class for the activity and derive the activity from the [Activity<TParam>](xref:Moryx.AbstractionLayer.Activity%601>) class like in the following example:

 ```` cs
 [ActivityResults(typeof(DefaultActivityResult))]